LukaKaranovic/surrounded/docs/update.md

 ## Key revisions since phase 4

 ### Changes and updates to the standards and processes (standards.md)
+* Updated list of documents to be maintained to include phase 5 documents.
+* Added information about our user acceptance tests that are located in our testing branch in the 'version control' section.

 ### Changes and updates to the product requirements (requirements.md)